Jaimilit/CrossFit-Signup/README.md

 Site Administrator goals

 * As a Site Administrator I would like to be able to create the workout sessions which users can book
+* As a Site Adminstrator I also can view bookings and deletions

 ## Agile Tools